-Houjicha - First Flush Roasted Green Tea
+Hōjicha - First Flush Roasted Green Tea

-- Cover the teapot and wait for 45 seconds
+- Steep for about 45 seconds

 Cold brew